THE ISSUE OF BLOOD

 “Where’s Paddy?”
 I asked again, to no response.

 I saw them enjoying their play.
 I wanted the love and joy showered on me.
-My feet were bare, so plunged in, fully-dressed.
+My feet were bare, so I plunged in, fully dressed.
 The water caressed me with a refreshing chill as I swam downward, turning and tumbling as I went, weightless and thrilled by the pleasure it gave me.
 I was a zero-gravity aquanaut in my backyard ocean.
-I stroked downward vigorously to touch the bottom, but the deeper I swam, the more forcefully my buoyancy held me back, tugging at me, yanking me upward past the sparkling curtain of my breath and loose clothing bubbles, upward to gasp the surface air.
-My burning lungs prodded me, reminded me I must have that air to live, but I ignored the bouyancy’s attempt to save me, befriend me.
+I stroked downward vigorously to touch the bottom, but the deeper I swam, the more forcefully my buoyancy held me back, tugging at me, yanking me upward past the sparkling curtain of my breath and loose clothing bubbles to gasp surface air.
+My burning lungs prodded me, reminding me I must have that air to live, but I ignored the buoyancy’s attempt to save me, befriending me with watery death.

 After touching the bottom, I surrendered to the upward deliverance and rose limply.
 My first breath was intoxicating.
 I exhaled slowly, blowing it out through pursed lips, then turned onto my back and floated, paddling with my hands to gyre in a lazy circle, watching heaven’s luminous superstars spin above me.

-The vast depth, height, width of space underscored my insignificance.
-The scatter of skydot outlines our ancient watchers associated with their everyday lives are a deception; viewable only from our position on this tiny planet for a dozen millennia or so.
+The vast depth, height, and width of space underscored my insignificance.
+The scatter of sky dot outlines our ancient watchers associated with their everyday lives are a deception, viewable only from our position on this tiny planet for a dozen millennia.
 Stars are millions, billions of miles apart.
 Twinkles we see as the North Star are particles of energy that left that nuclear explosion before Galileo raised his telescope to the unexplored heavens.

 “Where’s Paddy?”

-Alone in the pool as daybreak relegated the far-off pinpoints to daytime obscurity, slowly outshining them, I let it all drift away.
-Soft light opened my eyes, and I laid on the rubber pad for a time wondering if the desert spirits had already taken hold of me.
-The sunrise flooded in, pushing the back the darkness and bathing everything on the ground in a most glorious golden luster.
+Alone in the pool, as daybreak relegated the far-off pinpoints to daytime obscurity, slowly outshining them, I let it drift away.
+Soft light opened my eyes, and I laid on the rubber pad for a time, wondering if the desert spirits had already taken hold of me.
+The sunrise flooded in, pushing back the darkness and bathing everything on the ground in a most glorious golden luster.

 I didn’t expect an answer, but the ground squirrel, scurried toward me, having set its fear aside for the possibility of a tourist-provided bit of food.
 He stood tall and looked about.